opencomputeproject/onie/docs/demo_os/index.rst

 ********************************

-The demo OS installer and runtime illustrate a number of ONIE concepts, useful for OS vendors creating their own ONIE compatible
+The demo OS installer and runtime illustrate a number of ONIE concepts, useful for OS vendors creating their own ONIE-compatible
 installers:

 *  How to make an installer compatible with ONIE.